jessie-codes/safe-flat/README.md

 ### flatten(obj, [delimiter])

-Flats an object to one level deep.
+Flattens an object to one level deep.
 Optionally takes a custom `delimiter`, otherwise uses `.` by default.
 Circular references within the object will be replaced with `[Circular]`.

 ``` javascript
 const { flatten } = require('safe-flat')